conorwalsh1/ceart-kids-quiz/README.md

 Welcome to Ceart (Ceart is the Irish translation of the word 'Correct'), an online multiple choice quiz for kids that tests their knowledge of the Irish language.
 I set out to create a quiz that is both easy to navigate and clear in it's intent.

 As most people who learn the Irish language do so when they are a child, I prioritised a landing page which welcomes the site visitor using clear and easy to read English in a small paragraph with a large button that reads "Start Quiz".
-The welcome message informs the user that they have ten questions to answer and it also encourages the user to try again, even if they are not right the first time.
-Once the start quiz button is pressed, the welcome message will disappear and the quiz will begin.
+The welcome message informs the user that they have ten questions to answer and it also encourages the user to try again if they answer incorrectly.
+Once the start quiz button is clicked, the welcome message will disappear and the quiz will begin.

 The site user will be asked a question at the top of the screen under which they will have four buttons with each button containing a possible answer.
 If the correct button is clicked, the button selected will turn green and the "Correct" score tracker will increment by 1, however if they choose incorrectly, the button selected will turn red and the "Incorrect" score tracker will increment by 1 for each wrong answer selected

 The quiz is comprised of a total of ten questions with each question being labelled with a number to show the user where they stand in terms of total questions remaining.
 Once the tenth question has been answered, the quiz area will be cleared of questions and answer buttons and a closing message will inform the user that they have reached the end of the quiz.
 The closing message will congratulate them on completing the quiz and will ask them how they fared.
-The user will be informed that if they would like to restart they quiz, they need only click on the little green map of Ireland thaat remains at the top of the page.
-Their final scores will be stored at the top of the page, showing how many answers they were correct and how many were incorrect.
+The user will be informed that if they would like to restart they quiz, they need only click on the little green map of Ireland thaat remains at the top of the page in the logo.
+Their final scores will be stored at the top of the page, showing how many answers they got correct and how many were answered incorrectly.

 This website was built using a Macbook Pro 13".